-Candidates that achieved the higher marks within AO4 had familiarised themself with the assessment brief and fully understood what was required and devised a sequence of operations that would enable them to complete the task timely, and to a standard that met the tolerances.
-Candidates that did not prepare and plan adequately tended to be marked lower within this Assessment objective (AO).
+Candidates that achieved the higher marks within AO4 had familiarised themself with the assessment brief, fully understood what was required and devised a sequence of operations that would enable them to complete the task in a timely manner.
+The higher quality candidate work was completed to a standard that met the tolerances.
+Candidates that did not prepare and plan adequately tended to be marked lower within this AO.